surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ```

 When I want Kevin's age, I use his name to access it.
 We can use this approach to add or update
 values into the hashtable too.
-This is just like using the `add()` function above.
+This is just like using the `Add()` method above.

 ```powershell
 $ageList = @{}